wirginiavoolf/physical-computing/final/readme.md

  #### Using OnShape.com, I designed and 3D printed some parts for holding the components in place.
 I hot glued those into the box.
 I designed the parts a little too shallowly, but with lots of hot glue, it ended up working out.

  #### Finally, I decided to paint the box with watercolors to make it a little more exciting.

+  #### In terms of challenges: I did not end up figuring out more about the way the maxsonar sensor reads code because I had a few hardware issues.
+At some point, I had wired the sensor backwards (somehow it was still working, albeit erratically).
+That was a real easy fix!

+ #### However, after that, I ran a few codes, and realized that the sensor was being interferred with due to environmental factors related to its electrical current.
+It seems to work more consistently when running on a battery than when connected with a USB.
+I'm not 100% sure what causes this, but it might be from the physical cord resting against the same surface as the sensor.
+For the purpose of a gallery exhibit, I removed a line of code that stabilizes the sensor read to make it more sensitive; the downside of this is that the interactivity is a little less reliable, but the upside is that a user will be able to experience the complete poetry event.

  ### The End